MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 .. attention:: To select this implementation (to disable the custom font support), the define ``LLUI_FONT_CUSTOM_FORMATS`` must be unset.

-The font drawing is similar to ``UI_DRAWING_GPU_drawLine`` (see :ref:`section_drawings_cco`), except that the drawing consists in first, decoding the string (to optionally applying a complex layout manager) and then, calling the  Graphics Engine's software algorithms to draw the string.
+The font drawing is similar to ``UI_DRAWING_GPU_drawLine`` (see :ref:`section_drawings_cco`), except that the drawing consists in decoding the string first (to optionally applying a complex layout manager), and then calling the Graphics Engine's software algorithms to draw the string.

-Theoretically, the weak drawer should let the font drawer manages the font instead of calling the software drawer directly.
+Theoretically, the weak drawer should let the font drawer handle the font instead of calling the software drawer directly.
-However the MicroUI C Module take advantage of the define ``LLUI_FONT_CUSTOM_FORMATS``: as it is not set, the C Module bypasses the indirection to the font drawer and by consequence, the implementation of the weak function only consists in calling the Graphics Engine's software algorithm (basic string layouter, see :ref:`section_font_languages` and software drawings).
+However the MicroUI C Module take advantage of the define ``LLUI_FONT_CUSTOM_FORMATS``: as it is not set, the C Module bypasses the indirection to the font drawer, and as a consequence the implementation of the weak function only consists in calling the Graphics Engine's software algorithm (basic string layouter, see :ref:`section_font_languages` and software drawings).
 This tip reduces the footprint and the CPU usage.

-An implementation of a third-party complex layouter can optionally takes advantage of the define ``LLUI_FONT_CUSTOM_FORMATS``.
+An implementation of a third-party complex layouter can optionally take advantage of the define ``LLUI_FONT_CUSTOM_FORMATS``.
-The following graphs illustrate the drawing of a string with or without taking advantage of the define ``LLUI_FONT_CUSTOM_FORMATS`` (respectively *default* and *optimized* implementation).
+The following diagrams illustrate the drawing of a string with or without taking advantage of the define ``LLUI_FONT_CUSTOM_FORMATS`` (respectively *default* and *optimized* implementation).

 .. tabs::